k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

 <web>

 K2Exchange extensions are integral components of Fabric projects, designed to enhance their functionality.
-As such, the development of these extensions is naturally conducted within a Fabric project using Studio, which provides a comprehensive suite of tools for creating, editing, packaging, and publishing extensions efficiently.
+As such, the development of these extensions is naturally conducted within a Fabric project using Studio, which provides a comprehensive suite of tools for efficiently creating, editing, packaging, and publishing extensions.

 As will be described, you can pick up specific project files to be included in your extension, while others not, allowing you to continue working on your project without disruptions.